forestgrape/coronavirus/index.md

 	- Aerosols which are smaller than 10 μm  can enter the lung.
 But at a size of at least 0.1 μm they are not well  	deposited[19] (the Sars-Cov-2 diameter is between 50 and 200 nm [20].
 	- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>
 	===<br>
-Conversational remarks about how I understand particle deposition models so fare: <br>
+Conversational remarks about how I understand particle deposition models: <br>
 	How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors.
 Important factors are:
-- particles diameter
+- particles properties such as diameter, density, form and material
-- particles density
+- breathing volumen and frequency
-- breathing volumen and frequency<br><br>
+- air humidity and how air is moistened in the lung<br><br>

 Generally the modelling the airflow in the lung is quite complicated [22],[24].
 To estimate the deposited fraction several methods are used: